 Amy had booked us on a Nile Cruise to from Aswan to Luxor, so after “breakfast,” we packed up and waited for our ride to Aswan port.
 As we drove, our rep informed us that our ship, the Sonesta Moon Goddess, would be waiting at a different dock than our paperwork indicated.
 We felt relieved until our car pulled up in front of a boat landing where an entirely different cruise ship sat docked.
 Our rep insisted that this was the correct dock and carried our bags on-board.

 Not wanting to get separated from our luggage, we followed him, walking straight across the boat's main lobby and then immediately off the port side.
 What should have been one doozy of a step down into the Nile river instead put us right in the lobby of the Moon Goddess, which was docked alongside the first boat (see photo).

 The roof of the ship was covered in miniature golf “grass” around the pool with a canopy-covered eating area and full bar.
-Though the cruise staff had “fun” (and sometimes racist) events planned to entertain us every moment of every day for the four days we’d be confined to this floating hotel, we spent most of the time on the sun-deck enjoying Egypt’s warm sun and cheap beer.
+Though the cruise staff had “fun” (and sometimes racist) events planned to entertain us every moment of every day for the four days we'd be confined to this floating hotel, we spent most of the time on the sun-deck enjoying the warm sun and cheap beer o Egypt Africa.

 So that's where the phrase “Nubian Princess” comes from.